huggingface/blog/deploy-tfserving-kubernetes.md

 # Conclusion

-In this post, you learned about deploying the Vision Transformer model from 🤗Transformers on a Kubernetes cluster.
+In this post and the associated [repository](https://github.com/sayakpaul/deploy-hf-tf-vision-models), you learned about deploying the Vision Transformer model from 🤗Transformers on a Kubernetes cluster.
 If you’re doing this for the first time, the steps may appear to be a little daunting, but once you get the grasp, they’ll soon become an essential component of your toolbox.

 In the next post, we’ll show you how to perform these deployments with significantly less code with [<u>Vertex AI</u>](https://cloud.google.com/vertex-ai) – more like